valmyzk/DjangoProject/README.md

 ### 🛠 Development Notes

 - The app runs on Django's development server by default.
-- All changes in the code will automatically be reflected inside the container (thanks to volume mounting in `docker-compose.yml`).
 - You can run admin tasks like migrations from inside the container:
 ```bash
 docker-compose exec web python manage.py migrate